 Bangladesh's startup ecosystem is still in its infancy.
 Hence, we do not yet have local benchmarks in terms of average angel investment size or the amount of angel investments a startup typically raises, or how many angel investors a startup usually takes money from.
 According to several sources, a startup can bring in between one and 20 angel investors.
 Generally, the lower the number, the better.
 For the size of the investment, startups in Dhaka have raised angel investments as low as BDT 5 lac to BDT 10 lac and as high as several hundred thousand dollars.

-While angels offer a much necessary cash infusion to startups in the early days, angels are more important for the knowledge, network, and validation they bring.
+While angels offer a much-needed cash infusion to startups in the early days, angels are more important for the knowledge, network, and validation they bring.

 Capital is critical for any business.
 It is more so for early-stage enterprises when you probably don’t have much revenue or are yet to find a product-market fit.